MemoAlfa/CountryCodeFinder/README.md

 the app, every module would have its own tests, helps the spead of running maven goals, and keeps poms clean.<p>
+## getting the dataset
+Upon running the server the dataset will be downloaded, parsed and presisted only once.
+I also wanted to include AOP with SpringAop, but since the challenge only mentioned separate concern not cross-cutting concern I was reluctant.<p>

 Most of the unit tests are in the service layer module in the sevice module
 As for the UI I kept it effective, responsive and minimal